lacchain/besu-pro-testnet/README.md

 	$ ansible-playbook -i inventory --private-key=~/.ssh/id_ecdsa -u remote_user site-lacchain-update-validator.yml
 	```

-## Deploying Smart Contracts to LACCHAIN
+## Deploying Dapps on LACCHAIN

-If you want to deploy Dapps to LACCHAIN Network to can follow this guide [deploy contracts](https://github.com/lacchain/pantheon-network/blob/master/DEPLOY_CONTRACTS.md "deploying Smart Contracts")
+For a quick overview of some mainstream tools that you can use to deploy Smart Contracts, connect external applications and broadcast transactions to the LACChain Besu Network, you can check our [Guide](https://github.com/lacchain/besu-network/blob/master/DEPLOY_APPLICATIONS.md).

 &nbsp;
 &nbsp;

 ## Contact

 For any issues, you can either go to [issues](https://github.com/lacchain/besu-network/issues) or e-mail us at info@lacchain.net.
+Any feedback is more than welcome!

 **LICENSE**